ODonnchadha/blockchain-cryptocurrency/NOTES.md

  - Unconfirmed transactions.
 Miners create blocks and confirm transactions.
 A new block, then, in the transaction.
  - There will be a brief period when the transaction is inconfirmed.
  - Decentralized blockchain history.

+ ## Miners:
+ - A miner will take thansactions from the pool and store them into blocks.
+ - Miners receive rewards for mining.
+ - Transaction move from "unconfirmed" in the pool to "confirmed" in the chain.